mmckeever23/liftoff-assignments/P2-Project_Outline/README.md

 - Create and edit logs: Users will be able to create new logs with a mixture of required (location, date) and optional fields (details, people traveled with, pictures, etc).
 - User login/authentication: Users will be able to create accounts and log into the application.
 Each user will have a unique profile and map.
 - Delete logs: Users will be able to delete logs or trips.
+- Use cloud service to get images.
+- Use modal windows and keep map in background.

 YELLOW:
 - Shareable link: Users will be able to generate a shareable link to their map that can be shared with others.